 Digital Soil Mapping (DSM) involves the development and population of spatial soil information systems by integrating field and laboratory observations with both spatial and non-spatial inference techniques (IUSS, 2016).
 It brings together principles from soil science, geographic information science, statistical modeling, and cartography within a framework that leverages environmental data to predict soil properties and classifications ( Bratney et al 2003).
 In recent years, DSM has experienced significant growth, driven by several key factors: a growing demand for spatially explicit, quantitative soil information, advancements in statistical modeling and artificial intelligence, supported by improved computational and data storage capabilities, and the increasing availability of high-resolution environmental datasets that enable rapid generation of soil maps (Grunwald, 2012).
 The foundational framework for DSM was introduced by McBratney et al. (2003) building upon Jenny’s classic soil formation model, expressed as S = CLORPT ,where S represents soil and CLORPT denotes climate, organisms, relief, parent material, and time (Pendleton and Jenny 1945).
 These are recognized as the primary soil-forming factors.
 McBratney and colleagues extended this model by incorporating the spatial position factor “n,” resulting in the SCORPAN model.
 This enhanced formulation enables a spatially explicit, quantitative relationship between soil attributes (such as properties or classes) and environmental variables at specific locations.
 Grounded in the first law of geography and theories of soil genesis, Digital Soil Mapping increasingly employs geo statistical and soil-landscape modeling techniques at local, regional, and global scales.

 Digital Soil Mapping (DSM) captures patterns of soil formation and development through spatial analysis and mathematical modeling, offering a predictive approach for mapping soil properties.
 The core of DSM relies on field-collected soil sample points, which serve as key inputs to quantify the spatial autocorrelation of soil attributes and their relationships with environmental covariates.
 The conventional method of DSM involves linking soil properties with environmental variables through quantitative models.
 To predict soil spatial patterns, DSM employs a variety of statistical and machine learning methods, including both linear and nonlinear regression techniques such as artificial neural networks (ANN) (Guo et al., 2013) support vector machines (SVM) (Heung et al., 2016) and regression tree models (Wang et al 2017).
 Among these, Random Forest (RF) has emerged as one of the most widely used techniques for soil prediction in DSM (Wiesmeier et al., 2011) However, as researchers have emphasized, it is not sufficient to consider only the environmental covariates spatial information embedded within sampling points also plays a critical role.
 Advanced interpolation methods like co-kriging and regression kriging have been developed to incorporate spatial dependencies.
 Co-kriging models spatial covariance between target and auxiliary variables, while regression kriging combines regression predictions with kriged residuals to produce refined spatial estimates (Yang et al., 2016 and Mondal et al., 2017).
 Other spatially adaptive models, such as Geographically Weighted Regression (GWR), assign location-specific weights based on distances from the regression centroid, allowing for spatial variation in model coefficients ( Wang et al. 2013, Song et al., 2016, Zeng et al. 2016).
 Despite their strengths, these models face limitations, including data requirements, complexity in modeling nonlinear relationships, and challenges in data preprocessing, especially when assumptions such as second-order smoothness are not met (Wadoux et al., 2020, Hengl et al., 2004, Hengl et al., 2007)

+Advancing/Latest DSM techniques